Al-Hashemiya SC (Jordan): Background

 Clubs around the Zarqa Governorate were seen as having experienced a slow decline in sports, as clubs were seen competing as low as the Jordanian Third Division League.
 However, this notion has been changing thanks to initiatives such as five-a-side football tournaments that Al-Hashemiya would participate in alongside other districts within Zarqa, such as the tournaments of 2023 and 2024.

 Al-Hashemiya as a club hosts several sports, including football, but also judo, badminton and tennis.
 Mohammed Awad al-Zayyud was a former President of the club.

 Past history and January 2014 fire

-On January 2014, Al-Hashemiya found itself to be a victim of a fire, which destroyed most of the club's facilities at the time.
-It had previously suffered a fire on November 2012.
+In January 2014, Al-Hashemiya found itself to be a victim of a fire, which destroyed most of the club's facilities at the time.
+It had previously suffered a fire in November 2012.

-Recent success
+Recent history

 Al-Hashemiya nearly gained promotion to the Jordanian Pro League for the first time as a club back in the 2022 Jordanian First Division League.
 However, they narrowly missed out on promotion, finishing with 29 points that season.

+In the lead-up to the 2025 Jordanian First Division League season, Al-Hashemiya aimed to get promoted to the Pro League through investing in the club.
+They however ended the season in 7th place.